jakeyoos/documents/01_lookml_basics.md

 There are a few fundamental structures from which you'll build almost everything in LookML:

 **Fields** - In general, each bit of data that your users are going to choose from will be represented as a LookML field.
-There are 4 different types of fields:
+There are five different types of fields:

 + *Dimensions* - An easy way to think of dimensions is that they represent a column of data in a database table, or a transformation or combination of columns.
 There are some nuances which we'll discuss with more detail in a [later lesson](https://learn.looker.com/projects/e-commerce/files/04_dimension_basics.md).